Limit distributions for cycles of random parking functions: Distribution of cyclic points

 \begin{theorem} Let $1\leq k \leq n-1$.
 Let $\vert \PPF_n^{(k)} \vert$ denote the number of prime parking functions of length $n$ with $k$ cyclic points.
 Then

 \end{theorem}

 \begin{proof} The proof proceeds similarly as in the proof of Theorem \ref{classical-cyclic} for classical parking functions, except that our circular symmetry argument is now applied to a circle with $n-1$ spots instead of $n+1$ spots as in the classical case.
-Note that for prime parking functions it is impossible to have $n$ cyclic points, so we must have $1 \leq k\leq n-1$.
+Note that for prime parking functions it is impossible to have $n$ cyclic points, since by definition it must have at least two coordinates equalling $1$, and so we must have $1 \leq k\leq n-1$.
 Using the same reasoning as in the proof of Theorem \ref{classical-cyclic} (with minor adaptation), we will in the end arrive at the following equation:

 \end{proof}